Karthikr32/bookmyride/README.md

 While implementing bus search filters, I noticed some filter combinations weren’t working as expected.
 The logic itself was correct, but the **order of if-else conditions** caused certain cases to be skipped.

 Investigation & Solution:
 - Reordered the conditions to check most specific combinations first, then less specific ones.
-Let me my case of use:
+Let me denote my case:
    1. busType + seatType + timeRange
    2. busType + seatType
    3. busType + timeRange